-- 6.3.5 Proposed material to be used for backfilling behind retaining walls must be approved by the geotechnical engineer prior to placement. - 6.3.6 Compaction density of the backfill material that will support structures must be checked by a NATA registered laboratory to least Level 1.
-Where the fill will support soft landscaped areas the level of control may be reduced to Level 2.
-All testing must be completed in accordance with, and to the frequency outlined in, AS3798, and the results submitted to the geotechnical engineer for review. - 6.3.7 The geotechnical engineer must inspect all subsurface drains prior to backfilling. - 6.3.8 An 'as-built' drawing of all buried services at the site must be prepared (including all pipe diameters, pipe depths, pipe types, inlet pits, inspection pits, etc). - 6.3.9 The geotechnical engineer must confirm that the house has been constructed in accordance with the geotechnical reports.
+- 6.3.4 The geotechnical engineer should witness the drilling of representative retention piles to confirm that the design criteria are satisfied. - 6.3.5 The geotechnical engineer should inspect all temporary batters. - 6.3.6 The geotechnical engineer must inspect all footing excavations and pile hole drilling prior to placing reinforcement or pouring the concrete to confirm that the design ABP's have been reached. - 6.3.7 Proposed material to be used for backfilling behind retaining walls must be approved by the geotechnical engineer prior to placement. - 6.3.8 Compaction density of the backfill material must be checked by a NATA registered laboratory to at least Level 2 in accordance with, and to the frequency outlined in, AS3798, and the results submitted to the geotechnical engineer. - 6.3.9 The existing stormwater system, sewer and water mains must be checked for leaks by using static head and pressure tests under the direction of the hydraulic engineer or architect, and repaired if found to be leaking. - 6.3.10 The geotechnical engineer must inspect all subsurface drains prior to backfilling. - 6.3.11 An 'as-built' drawing of all buried services at the site must be prepared (including all pipe diameters, pipe depths, pipe types, inlet pits, inspection pits, etc). - 6.3.12 The geotechnical engineer must confirm that the proposed works have been completed in accordance with the geotechnical reports.